Skip to Content

 What Are Rocks on Lake Superior Beaches?

-There are various types of rocks, gemstones, and minerals that you can find on Lake Superior Beaches.
-In many instances, enthusiasts have even discovered amethyst, gold, silver, and even diamonds.
+There are various types of rocks, gemstones, and minerals to discover on Lake Superior beaches.
+Enthusiasts have even found amethyst, gold, silver, and diamonds.
 However, let’s focus strictly on rocks for the moment.

 Some of the most interesting rocks you can find on Lake Superior Beaches include: